 Application Load Balancer

-- Charged for Load Balancer Capacity Units (LCUs) used per minute
+- Additional charge for Load Balancer Capacity Units (LCUs) used per minute

 Network Load Balancer

-- Charged for Network Load Balancer Capacity Units (NLCUs) used per minute
+- Additional charge for Network Load Balancer Capacity Units (NLCUs) used per minute

 Gateway Load Balancer

-- Charged for Gateway Load Balancer Capacity Units (GLCUs) used per minute
+- Additional charge for Gateway Load Balancer Capacity Units (GLCUs) used per minute

 Classic Load Balancer

-- Charged for each GB of data transferred through the load balancer
+- Charge for each GB of data transferred through the load balancer

 Pricing extracted from Elastic Load Balancing's pricing page.
 Always verify current pricing before committing.